WATCH: Yankees reach out to bullied girl

 NEW YORK (WABC) --A young girl in Pennsylvania who says she's the victim of extreme bullying has a roster of new friends.

-That's after the Yankees responded to her viral video detailing her experience.
+That's after the New York Yankees responded to her viral video detailing her experience.

-10-year-old Cassidy Slater posted this video on Facebook.
+Ten-year-old Cassidy Slater posted her video on Facebook.

-In it, she uses hand written messages to tell the story of her bullying which she says has gone on for the last four years.
+In it, she uses hand written messages to tell the story of her bullying, which she says has gone on for the last four years.

+Now a fourth-grader, Cassidy says a group "hit me, kicked me, pulled me by my hair, pushed me, stepped on me, spit on me."
+And she says school administrators did nothing.

+"The teacher just ignored this," she said.
+"She acted like she didn't hear it but she does."

-They responded with a video mirroring Cassidy's messages with their own messages of support.
+The heart wrenching video caught the eye of the Bronx Bombers, who responded with a video mirroring Cassidy's messages with their own messages of support.

+"It's not right for someone to be bullied like that and I think it's just awesome to know that we came together as an organization to use our platform to be able to help her out," said Yankees outfielder Aaron Hicks.

-They told Cassidy they look up to her and are inspired by her.
+The players told Cassidy they look up to her and are inspired by her.

 The Yankees reminded her that she's not alone because the entire team is now among her friends.